PROSPECTING: A GEOLOGICAL

 Mixed media installation

-UV print on foil and gloss laminated C print of thin section photomicrographs of rock-core samples, Inkjet with embossing, HD–video, sculpture, objects
+UV print on foil and gloss laminated C print on aluminum of photomicrographs of rock-core samples, Inkjet with embossing, HD–video, sculpture, objects

-For the second part of the project, Jonsson collaborated with the Geological Survey of Norway to conduct various analyses and microscopy of the rock-cores at their laboratory in Trondheim.
-The results of her exploration is a cross-section of biology and history, in which the stone's microstructure and mineralogical composition meets a survey of colour perception and optical refraction between spectator, object and space.
+For the second part of the project, Jonsson continued her collaboration with the Geological Survey of Norway.
+Where she at their laboratory in Trondheim conducted various analyses and microscopy of the rock-cores from Prestefjellet.
+The results of her exploration is presented through photomicrographs, sculpture, objects and video in a exhibition where the stone's microstructure and mineralogical composition meets a survey of colour perception and optical refraction between spectator, object and space.